nekator/mono/review/main/docs/how-to-develop-a-component.md

 4. To enable some native functionalities for Vue and Angular (`v-model` and `[(ng-model)]`) you might need to add some extra code to your component.
 At the generation process you might select `formValue` anyhow, but otherwise take a look at the `input` to see what you need to add to make this work.
 5. Angular is pain...
 There are some issues with Angular and how this framework works:

-    1. There are some `css` selectors which do not work in Angular for example `:empty`, because Angular adds a comment in a component for data-binding.
-    2. Angular generates custom HTML tags as wrappers, which might influence your `css` selectors.
+    1. Angular generates custom HTML tags as wrappers, which might influence your `css` selectors.
 For example if we have a button inside our component and we try to change the styling with `.db-button: {xxx:abc;}` it would not add the styling to the button.
 As a workaround you should write `.db-button, .db-button > button: {xxx:abc;}` to cover Angular as well:

     ```html
     <db-my-awesome-component>